harmonicalchemy/YAGGS/user/pages/01.home/default.md

         This is the body of **my new page** and I can easily use _Markdown_ syntax here.

-3. Save this file in the `user/pages/03.mypage/` folder as `default.md`.
+3. Save this file in the `user/pages/04.mypage/` folder as `default.md`.
 This will tell **Grav** to render the page using the **default** template.
 4. That is it!
 Reload your browser to see your new page in the menu.

 !
-NOTE: The page will automatically show up in the Menu after the "Home" menu item.
+NOTE: Your page will automatically show up in the Menu after the "blog" menu item.
 If you wish to change the name that shows up in the Menu, simple add: `menu: My Page` between the dashes in the page content.
 This is called the YAML front matter, and it is where you configure page-specific options.